kpumuk/blog-dmytro/content/posts/20240821214759-on-temporary-files-in-ruby/index.md

 s3_bucket.object("report.csv").upload_file(path)
 ```

 The code passes QA, your tests are green, and you ship it to production.
-Then the next day you get an error in Sentry:
+Then, the next day, you get an error in Sentry:

 ```plain
 No such file or directory @ rb_sysopen - /var/folders/cg/nr4lp6j52tz30sthgzsvfmq00000gn/T/report20240821-56738-8pw09p (Errno::ENOENT)
 ```

 Why is this happening?
 Because of the lifecycle of the `Tempfile` object.
 When a normal file is created, written to, and then closed, the file persists on the disk.
-A temporary file, on the other hand, not only gets a unique name in a special place on the disk but is also automatically deleted; the only question is when does this happen:
+A temporary file, on the other hand, not only gets a unique name in a special place on the disk but is also automatically deleted (in most cases); the only question is when this happens:

-- When the `Tempfile` object is garbage collected.
+- When the `Tempfile` object that defines finalizers is garbage collected.
-- When a block form of `Tempfile.create` is used to open the tempfile.
+- When a block form of `Tempfile.create` is used to open the temporary file.
 - An explicit `unlink` removes the file from the file system.
 Interestingly, on POSIX systems, the file can be `unlinked` before closing, which would remove the filesystem entry but keep the file handle open; this will ensure that the only processes accessing the file are those that already have it open.

 Let's consider the first scenario: